RapydBlok/docs/docs/discover_api.md

 - Request Access token & Pricing: Email admin[@]rapydblok.com
 - RapydBlok Discover API URL: https://api.rapydblok.com/subdomain

-A bearer access token is required from RapydBlok to access the DISCOVER API, otherwise an error below, will be shown.
+A bearer access token is required from RapydBlok to access the DISCOVER API, otherwise an error like the below, will be shown.
+Note: Access tokens have a finite lifetime and defined in commercial process.

 ```yaml
 {"status":false,"message":"You are not authorized to access this method"}